-- 1.1 The Cliff Hotel is a long established business that is sited on the east side of Cliff Hill, there are dwellings to the north, west and south and an area of open space sloping down to Beach Road to the east.
+- 1.1 This proposal was considered at the meeting on 7th March when Members resolved to defer the application to allow the applicant to investigate the possibility of providing additional parking for the hotel.
+The applicant subsequently made some suggestions for parking at the front of a bungalow on Cliff Hill and removing part of the slope to create a parking area off Beach Road.
+The Highways Officer would not accept the Cliff Hill proposal and had considerable reservations about parking off Beach Road so the applicant has requested that the application be determined as submitted. - 1.2 The Cliff Hotel is a long established business that is sited on the east side of Cliff Hill, there are dwellings to the north, west and south and an area of open space sloping down to Beach Road to the east.
 The western side of the hotel nearest to Cliff Hill is two storeys in height, parts of the eastern range of buildings are three storeys high with the top floor contained in the roof space.
-The main customer car park is to the south of the building and there is a small car park to the north east side. - 1.2 The hotel currently has 37 bedrooms together with various bar, dining and function rooms, the proposal is to add another floor to the west side of the building to create 12 new bedrooms. - 1.3 The site is within the Cliff Hill Conservation Area.
+The main customer car park is to the south of the building and there is a small car park to the north east side. - 1.3 The hotel currently has 37 bedrooms together with various bar, dining and function rooms.
+The proposal is to add another floor to the west side of the building to create 12 new bedrooms. - 1.4 The site is within the Cliff Hill Conservation Area.